nicholasdille/ansible-k8s/docs/provisioners.md

 - `vsphere.cluster`: Cluster to use
 - `vsphere.folder`: Folder to save the new VMs in
 - `vsphere.resource_pool`: Resource pool to assign new VMs to
+- `vsphere.controller_template`: Template to base new controller VMs on
-- `vsphere.template`: Template to base new VMs on
+- `vsphere.worker_template`: Template to base new worker VMs on
 - `vsphere.network`: Network to attach new VMs to
 - `vsphere.domain`: Domain for DNS resolution